Evolving with 2023 Healthcare Payer Technology Trends

 Provider turbulence

 With workforce burnout, ongoing staffing issues, and precarious financial situations, the stress on providers has never been greater.
-Healthcare payer technology strategies will need to support this valuable group.
+While providers shoulder the bulk of performance transformation measures, healthcare payer technology strategies, too, can support this valuable group.
 Without a broad network of providers, health plans will find it difficult to advance on engaging members and lowering healthcare costs.
 Health plans that use technology to focus on this relationship can overcome this challenge.
 Consider solutions that ease providers’ claims payment administrative burden and support real-time communication.

 Barriers to adoption of risk-based models